-- 43. Plaintiff re-alleges and incorporates by reference all previous paragraphs. - 44.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knowingly and intentionally, as a matter of uniform policy and practice, failed to furnish Plaintiff and members of the Wage Statement Class with complete and accurate wage statements with respect to their actual regular and overtime hours worked, total gross wages earned, and total net wages earned in violation of Labor Code § 226 et seq. - 45.
-Defendants' failures in furnishing Plaintiff and members of the Wage Statement Class with complete and accurate itemized wage statements resulted in actual injury, as said failures led to, among other things, the non-payment of all earned overtime and minimum wages, and meal and rest period premium wages, and deprived them of the information necessary to identify the discrepancies in Defendants' reported data. - 46.
-Defendants' failures create an entitlement to recovery by Plaintiff and members of the Wage Statement Class in a civil action for all damages and/or penalties pursuant to Labor Code § 226 et seq., including statutory penalties, civil penalties, reasonable attorneys' fees, and costs of suit according to California Labor Code § 226 et seq.
+- 47. Plaintiff re-alleges and incorporates by reference all previous paragraphs as though fully set forth herein. - 48.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants knowingly and intentionally, as a matter of uniform practice and policy, failed to furnish Plaintiff and the Wage Statement Class Members with accurate, itemized wage statements that included among other requirements, accurate total gross wages earned, meal and rest period premiums, and total net wages earned in violation of Labor Code § 226 et seq. - 49.
+Defendants' failure to furnish Plaintiff and the members of the Wage Statement Class with complete and accurate, itemized wage statements resulted in actual injury, as said failures led to, among other things, accurate total gross wages earned, meal and rest period premiums, and total net wages earned in violation of Labor Code § 226 et seq. - 50.
+Defendants' failures created an entitlement to Plaintiff and members of the Wage Statement Class in a civil action for damages and/or penalties pursuant to Labor Code § 226, including statutory penalties civil penalties, reasonable attorneys' fees, and costs according to suit pursuant to Labor Code § 226 et seq.